 - Inocybe corydalina, or the “Greenflush Fibrecaps”

-Special mention: Amanita muscaria, better known as Fly agaric; this species doesn’t contain psilocybin, but its compounds are known to produce hallucinogenic effects.
+Special mention – Amanita muscaria, better known as the Fly agaric – this species doesn’t contain psilocybin, but its compounds are known to produce hallucinogenic effects.
 Can cause nausea if consumed raw, or pose more serious health risks if consumed in too high amounts.

 As you can see, in many cases the mushroom species’ popular names are indicative of their distinguishing features.
 “Wavy caps,” “Knobby Tops,” and “Flying Saucer Mushrooms,” for example, are quite easy to remember visually; this is why you should try to associate these nicknames to their corresponding species if you plan on picking magic mushrooms.